kbroman/dataorg/pages/validation.Rmd

 - In the menu bar, select Format → Cells
 - Choose "Text" on the left

-All this may seem cumbersome, but if helps you to avoid data entry mistakes, it could be worth it.
+All this may seem cumbersome, but if it helps you to avoid data entry mistakes, it could be worth it.

 ---